catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 6. --Add new libraries (include)
 7. --Add controls to activate User Controls
 8. --Add Interop.Excel REference (Tools-AddReference-Extensions-Microsoft.Office.Interop.Excel)
-9. Activate debug by trying to debug?!
+9. Activate debug by trying to debug?! &aet GUI folder as startup (right click)
 10. copy missing dlls from...a prev version !?

 # Implementation Tracking for the Main Features: